strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 };
 ```

 In fact, every content-types created in the admin will have a uid beginning with `api::`.
-For plugins, it will begins with `plugin::` etc...
+For plugins, it will begin with `plugin::` etc...

 We created a polymorphic relation between a plugin content-type and every other api content-types.

 #### Managing settings with the store

 A plugin might need to have some settings.
 This section will cover the server part of handling settings for a plugin.
-For this guide, we'll define a setting to disable or either cross tasks when they are marked as done.
+For this guide, we'll define a setting to disable or cross tasks when they are marked as done.

 - Update the `server/routes/task.js` file with the following: